dials/dials/doc/sphinx/multi_crystal_analysis.rst

   time dials.python process_TehA.py /path/to/images/

-On a Linux desktop with a Core i7 CPU running at 3.07GHz it script took about 8 minutes to run and successfully processed 41 datasets.
+On a Linux desktop with a Core i7 CPU running at 3.07GHz it script took about 8 minutes to run (though file i/o is a significant factor) and successfully processed 41 datasets.
 If time is short, you might like to start running it now before reading the description of what the script does.
 If time is *really* short then try uncommenting the line :samp:`tasklist = tasklist[0:35]` to reduce the number of datasets processed.::